February 28th

 Meaning of the subhAShita:

-Penniless yet desirous; poor yet contentious; weak in knowledge yet seeking disputes - (these) three characteristics are those of an idiot.
+Penniless yet desirous; poor yet contentious; weak in knowledge yet seeking disputes—(these) three characteristics are that of an idiot.

 Commentary:

 One should not stretch his wants and desires beyond his means.
 It will only get him in trouble.
 Desire is a strange thing.
-It will convince the mind to perform all kinds of unethical actions, in order to fulfil the desires.
+It will convince the mind to perform all kinds of unethical actions to fulfill itself.
 The wise are very aware of this fact.
 Only the foolish indulge in stretching beyond their means.

-Contentious and quarrelsome attitudes are not appreciated in anyone, especially those who can't afford to expend extra energy.
-Instead of making ends meet, efforts will be spent in fighting.
+A contentious and quarrelsome attitude in anyone is not appreciated.
+It is especially harmful to those who can't afford to expend extra energy instead of making ends meet.
+Their efforts will be spent on fighting, unnecessarily.
 Only the silly engage in such actions.

-In order to get into an argument, one should know what he is talking about.
-One needs to be knowledgeable in order to understand if there is validity to his argument.
-There is no point in entering the argument if he does not have the required acumen.
+To get into an argument, one should know what he is talking about.
+One needs to be knowledgeable to understand if there is validity to his argument.
+There is no point in entering an argument if he does not have the required acumen.
 The wise do not involve themselves in such situations; only the foolish do.

-Hence, the above 3 characteristics do not suite the wise.
+Hence, the above 3 characteristics do not suit the wise.
 It is a screaming indication of foolishness to engage in any of the above.

-It is up to us now, to determine whether we want to be wise or foolish!
+Now, it is up to us to determine whether we want to be foolish or wise!

 pada vigrahaH: